devKaos117/tech.lib/tech.lib/Networks/3. Transport/UDP.md

 ---

 ## Definition
-One of the core protocols of the internet suite, UDP is a connectionless protocol that maximizes speed and efficiency at the cost of [[Networks/TCP|TCP]] reliability and error detection.
-It provides a datagram mode of packet-switched computer communication on top of the [[Networks/IP|IP]].
+One of the core protocols of the internet suite, UDP is a connectionless protocol that maximizes speed and efficiency at the cost of [[TCP|TCP]] reliability and error detection.
+It provides a datagram mode of packet-switched computer communication on top of the [[IP|IP]].

 ## UDP Datagram
 ```mermaid